xalioth/astro-equipment-db/README.md

 ## Concepts

 The data base is a simple file tree containings json files.
 Each file describes an item, and must be named after the item id.
-Item can be of the following types (and must be located is the directory corresponding to there type):
+Item can be of the following types (and must be located is the directory corresponding to their type):

  * Equipment: description of an equipment such as a telescope, a mount or binoculars.
 Each Equipment has an EquipmentType (e.g. telescope, mount, binoculars etc..), is made by an EquipmentManufacturer (meade, celestron, etc..), and can be connected to other Equipment using EquipmentConnector.
  * EquipmentType: for each type, define a set of properties.
 E.g. for an optical tube, the diameter and focal length are properties which must be defined.